triptec/derby-learn-by-example/README.txt

 02 - Clean out

+Okay so lets start with branching

+$git checkout -b 02-clean-app

-Okay so we start in "./lib/app/index.js" and comment out the existing routes and controller function and add our own code.
+So we start in "./lib/app/index.js" and comment out the existing routes and controller function and add our own code.
 Change

 var derby = require('derby')
   , app = derby.createApp(module)